firebase/firebase-js-sdk/.changeset/cyan-wasps-worry.md

 "@firebase/util": patch
 ---

-Added an utility function and type for compat interop API
+Added a utility function and type for compat interop API